open-horizon/SDO-support/keys/README.md

   ```

 # Generating Owner/Customer Keys
-If you want to expedite the process of creating key pairs for testing purposes, you can run `keys/generate-key-pair.sh`
+If you want to expedite the process of creating key pairs, you can run `keys/generate-key-pair.sh`
 To run this script you must be using Ubuntu.

 ### Install Script Into Directory Where You Want Your Key Pair Files